Time to get #ApartheidOffCampus!

-Universities invest directly into companies which:
+Universities invest directly in companies which:

-- Supply the Israeli military with arms
+- Supply the Israeli military with arms and military technology

-UK universities also collaborate with Israeli institutions, such as Technion – State of Technology.
+UK universities also collaborate with complicit Israeli academicinstitutions, such as Technion – State of Technology.
 Technion is the leading research institute in Israel who develop weapons for companies such as Elbit Systems.
 These weapons are often tested on Palestinian civilians Gaza and then marketed as “field-tested” or “combat-tested” to the world.

 Apartheid Off Campus